 Where the design community meets.

-Perth, UK Founder & Designer at GoRoadie Joined about 1 year ago
+Perth, UK Founder & Designer at GoRoadie Joined over 1 year ago

 Barry hasn't posted any stories yet.

 I have the same issue with the 1st-gen Magic Mouse.
 It gets pretty jiggy when trying to position items when I'm trying to be slow and precise.

 This won't help you, but…